WebAssembly/component-model/design/mvp/WIT.md

 }

 world invalid-union-world {
-    include my-using-a with { a as b }  // invalid: 'a', which is short for 'local:demo/a', is an ID }
+    include my-using-a with { a as b }  // invalid: 'a', which is short for 'local:demo/a', is an interface name }

 ```